curiousquantumelephant777/curiousquantumelephant777/README.md

 - DNA-Topological-Resonance: Researching non-coding DNA as a vibrational latticework (“Genomic Music Box”)
 - GDNF as a “firmware flash” for neural brightness and plasma stellation

 I'm open to feedback, discussion, and collaboration.
+Excited to continue exploring the universe!